Blood Flow Restriction

 In a nutshell, exercising with lighter weights while using blood flow restriction causes a local disturbance of homeostasis, as the working muscle does not receive blood flow to sustain contractions.
 This creates a release of autonomic and anabolic hormones that move throughout the body.
 This systemic response augments the local response, causing increased protein synthesis.
 Because little damage is done to the soft tissue by avoiding heavy weight lifting, improvements in strength and endurance can come quickly.
 All tissues both proximal and distal to the blood flow restriction bands can benefit from these effects.

 BFR can safely be used on patients in the acute phase of rehabilitation following most upper or lower enough extremity surgeries, including ACL reconstruction, meniscectomy, hip/knee replacement, rotator cuff repair, or any tendon repair.
 Research has shown BFR can minimize loss of muscle mass and decrease bony healing time during the early immobilization phases, allowing patients to improve both muscle size and strength without the stress of heavy lifting on healing soft tissue.
 Patients with osteoarthritis, rheumatoid arthritis, osteopenia, or osteoporosis may also benefit from BFR.
 Additionally, BFR has been utilized after strokes or spinal cord injuries and with athletes who want to improve performance.

 Is BFR Safe?

 Research published by the APTA (American Physical Therapy Association) has shown that BFR is not only comfortable for the patient but also safe and effective when exercises are performed appropriately and when equipment is monitored by a trained blood flow restriction professional.
-This service is now available to be performed by trained clinicians at select HealthQuest locations (currently only offered in West Bloomfield).
-If you are interested in learning more about BFR, click the button below to request an appointment.
+This service is now available to be performed by trained clinicians at HealthQuest locations.
+If you are interested in learning more about BFR, request an appointment today.